Detect the container base image

 You can detect your base image after you configure a container integration (such as the CLI or a container registry integration).

-For a list of supported container registries, see Container security integrations.
+For details about supported container registries, see Container security integrations.

 To identify vulnerable base images, you can use one of the following methods: